lambertbeekhuis/laravel-filament-saas-starter-kit/README.md

 An example of the application can be found at [https://starterkit.jovisst.nl](https://starterkit.jovisst.nl).

-You can login as a SuperAdmin by starterkit@jovisst.nl with password 'starterkit'.
+You can login as a SuperAdmin by starterkit@jovisst.nl with password 'password'.
 You can create your own tenant and users from there.

 The laravel-filament-saas-starter-kit includes the following features:
 - A Tenant/tenant can have multiple users